 Matthias Tschöp Awarded Lichtenberg Medal 2025 by Göttingen Academy of Sciences and Humanities

-Awards & Grants,
+Awards & Grants

-Alexander-von-Humboldt Professor Matthias Tschöp will be awarded the esteemed Lichtenberg medal on July 4, 2025, in recognition of his groundbreaking discoveries in the field of medicine.
+Alexander-von-Humboldt Professor Matthias Tschöp was awarded the esteemed Lichtenberg medal on July 4, 2025, in recognition of his groundbreaking discoveries in the field of medicine.
 The award, which represents the highest honor of the Göttingen Academy of Sciences and Humanities, recognizes particularly outstanding and publicly respected scientists from all over the world.

 A Tribute to Scientific Excellence